 InkBoard is an experimental pen-centric on-screen keyboard which I designed and implemented.
 It was written in Clojure and is available as open-source software.
 It is part of the larger InkCode project.

-In the past I have been involved in several open source software projects, some of which are worth mentioning.
+Also, I have been involved in several open source software projects, some of which are worth mentioning.

 TeXmacs